All Episodes

 Sure.

-Uh, famous, uh, other ships named Enterprise, although the lineage of that one is kind of interesting.
+You know, Clipper ships named Intrepid, famous exploration ships named Challenger, famous other ships named Enterprise, although the lineage of that one is kind of interesting.

-Now what in the world in that company do we have a myth that uniformly if you wake up any historian or Egyptologist tonight, which you probably should anyway because they should be listening to your show, they will tell you that it's all a myth.
+Now, what in the world in that company do we have a myth that uniformly, if you wake up any historian or Egyptologist tonight, which you probably should anyway because they should be listening to your show, they will tell you that it's all a myth.

 It's all Plato made it up.